ltriant/ltriant.github.io/_posts/2018-06-29-nes-emulator-part-2-i-sort-of-know-what-im-doing.md

 layout: post
 title:  "NES Emulator, Part 2: I sort of know what I’m doing"
 date:   2018-06-29 00:00:00 +1100
-description: "Finishing the CPU implementation, diving into the PPU, and reflecting on choosing Rust"
+description: "Finishing the CPU, starting the PPU, and reflecting on choosing Rust"
 ---
 In my first post about my journey to the center of the NES, I was at the point where I was still working on the CPU; implementing new addressing modes and instructions as I made my way through the nestest ROM.
 Well, I finally finished the CPU, including a handful of the illegal opcodes.
 The last of the illegal opcodes just need some placeholders, because, as I understand it, very few games use them.